 On the other hand, we all have a sense that if we are going to accomplish the public goals of education, we have to do some things to prepared kids for citizenship in liberal democratic societies.
 Such societies are not entirely neutral about the things that their citizens should know, what they should be able to do, and what kinds of people they turn out to be.

-[, as well as the needs and aspirations of the society

-]
+[And yet the notion of defining public value for K-12 education seems to cause moral angst since it would entail prioritizing values; the idea so pernicious and prevalent in all justifications offered for schooling.
+Determining what students need to know, when they need to know it, and how well they need to know it is an ambiguous and value-laden exercise.
+Such decisions are imperfect, publicly rendered judgments about the needs and capacities of children, as well as the needs and aspirations of the society.
+Because public schooling requires public officials to make these judgments and impose them statewide, these difficult questions inevitably become political ones.

+One simple exercise to consider purposes of K-12 education is to place them in levels of abstraction.
+At the highest level, the one we can all agree upon, is a child-centered education.
+One level down could be academic achievement.
+As we move further down, however, it becomes trickier to name the purpose because as John Dewey would content, schooling should not the end all be all for student preparation.

+Where we draw the line between the role of the school, home and society is blurred.]

 The Commitment to Develop 21st Century Skills